Who Was JonBenét Ramsey?

-JonBenét Ramsey was born on August 6, 1990, in Atlanta, Georgia.
-The daughter of a socialite and a wealthy businessman, she was a 6-year-old beauty queen who was found murdered in her Boulder, Colorado, home on December 26, 1996.
-Still unsolved, the murder led to one of the most publicized police investigations of the 1990s.
-In 2008, new “touch” DNA technology led the Boulder County District Attorney Mary Lacy to issue a formal letter exonerating the Ramsey family from any involvement in JonBenét’s murder; however, recent 2016 evidence suggests that the DNA evidence is actually a mixture of DNA and more testing is expected to take place.
-To date, no one has ever been charged for her murder and the investigation remains open over two decades after her death.
+Little beauty queen JonBenét Ramsey was born on August 6, 1990, in Atlanta, Georgia.
+The daughter of affluent parents Patsy and John Ramsey, JonBenét was only six years old when she was murdered in her Boulder, Colorado, residence on December 26, 1996.
+Her murder — which is still unsolved — became one of the decade's most famous police investigations.
+In 2008 new DNA technology helped absolve the Ramsey family from any wrongdoing in her murder.
+However, recent 2016 evidence suggests that the DNA evidence is actually a mixture of DNA and more testing is expected to take place.
+To date, no one has ever been charged for JonBenét's murder and the investigation remains open over two decades after her death.

 JonBenét’s Short Life

 Named after her father, John Bennett, and her mother, Patricia, JonBenét Patricia Ramsey was born on August 6, 1990, in Atlanta, Georgia.
-The youngest of two children, she was a true southern girl who enjoyed the spotlight.
-By age 6, she had already garnered five pageantry titles: Little Miss Colorado, Little Miss Charlevoix, Colorado State All-Star Kids Cover Girl, America's Royale Miss, and National Tiny Miss Beauty.
-This kindergartener’s sparkling smile, glowing blonde hair, and countless glittery costumes made her the center of attention.
-Her father, a multi-millionaire businessman, and her mother, who was also a former beauty queen (Miss Virginia of 1977), doted on their daughter in every way they could.
-Their luxurious home was plush with everything JonBenét needed to live a happy life.
+The youngest of two children (her older brother Burke was nine at the time of her murder), JonBenét was an outgoing Southern girl who enjoyed being the center of attention.
+By age six, she had already won multiple pageant titles, thanks to her bouncy blonde hair, poised smile and glittery costumes.
+Her father, a multi-millionaire businessman, and her mother, who was also a former beauty queen (Miss West Virginia of 1977), doted on their daughter in every way they could.
+Their luxurious home was plush with everything JonBenét needed to live a comfortable life.

-On the morning of December 26, 1996, Patsy Ramsey called the police after finding a 3-page ransom note demanding $118,000 for her daughter's safe return.
+On the morning of December 26, 1996, Patsy Ramsey called the police after finding a three-page ransom note demanding $118,000 for her daughter's safe return.
 The girl's body, however, was discovered in the basement later that afternoon.
-JonBenét’s skull had been fractured, she had been sexually assaulted, and she was strangled with a garrote made from one of Patsy’s paintbrushes.
-According to the coroner’s report, JonBenét’s official cause of death was asphyxia by strangulation associated with craniocerebral trauma and her death was classified as a homicide.
+JonBenét had a fracture to her skull, she had been sexually assaulted, and she was strangled with a garrote made from one of Patsy’s paintbrushes.
+According to the coroner’s report, JonBenét’s official cause of death was "asphyxia by strangulation associated with craniocerebral trauma" and her death was classified as a homicide.

-In December 1999, the Boulder grand jury voted to indict John and Patsy Ramsey for their alleged role in their daughter’s murder; however, Boulder District Attorney Alex Hunter decided not to file charges against them.
-The Ramsey family moved back to Atlanta, Georgia, and published a memoir, The Death of Innocence, in 2001 to counter the media persecution they felt had ruined their lives.
-Patsy died a few years later of ovarian cancer at the age of 49.
+In December 1999, the Boulder grand jury voted to indict John and Patsy Ramsey for their alleged role in their daughter’s murder; however, Boulder District Attorney Alex Hunter decided not to charge them, citing insufficient evidence.
+After the case was dropped, the Ramsey family returned to Atlanta, Georgia to escape the media glare and released the 2001 memoir The Death of Innocence.
+Four years later, Pasty succumbed to ovarian cancer at the age of 49.
 John claims he has lost his entire family fortune after being a multi-millionaire in the 1990s.
-In 2016, JonBenét’s brother Burke made a surprising appearance on The Dr. Phil Show, breaking his 20-year silence about the case but bringing no new evidence to the story.
+In 2016 JonBenét’s brother Burke made a surprising appearance on The Dr. Phil Show, breaking his 20-year silence about the case but bringing no new evidence to the story.

 Countless books, documentaries, and true crime shows have featured their own theories about JonBenét’s murder.
-The mom, the dad, the brother, the convicted child sex offender (Gary Oliva), the electrician (Michael Helgoth), the school teacher (John Mark Karr), the housekeeper (Linda Hoffman-Pugh), and the town Santa (Bill McReynolds) have all fallen under suspicion—at least by media and news outlets—but none have been charged.
+Outside of the Ramsey Family, the media has also reported on others deemed suspicious: from the convicted child sex offender (Gary Oliva) to the housekeeper (Linda Hoffman-Pugh) to the electrician (Michael Helgoth) to even the town Santa (Bill McReynolds).
+However, none of these people have been charged.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!